 Finding Individualized Treatment For Benzodiazepine Abuse

 If you believe that your loved one is abusing benzodiazepines, and they exhibit any of the signs, it may be beneficial to understand different treatment options before approaching them about their behavior.
-Vertava Health Massachusetts provides individualized treatment programs for people who struggle with benzodiazepine abuse and addiction.
+At Vertava Health Massachusetts, formerly Swift River Rehab, we provide individualized treatment programs for people who struggle with benzodiazepine abuse and addiction.

 Critical components of benzodiazepine addiction treatment often include medically supervised detoxification, counseling with various behavioral therapies and medication-assisted treatment.
 Reputable treatment centers will ensure that each individual’s circumstances are taken into account, including any co-occurring disorder that may be present, to ensure the best chance at a successful recovery.